 - As permitted by an athletic facility or by varsity athletic conference or association policies, procedures, or rules.

 Indoor public space does not include outdoor space connected to or incorporated within a building or other structure including by way of example but not limited to parking ramps, courtyards, patios, and stadiums.
-This requirement is in effect until September 30, 2021, unless extended, terminated or otherwise modified.
-Additional information is available in the Chancellor's August 28, 2021 order requiring face coverings.
+This requirement is in effect until March 1, 2022, unless extended, terminated or otherwise modified.
+Additional information is available in the Chancellor's Order dated January 7, 2022, requiring face coverings.